amhoesk/max-Lyapunov-exponent/README.md

 1. Calculating max Lyapunov exponent for recorded kinematic data of a repetitive handling task.
 2. Lorenz system.

 To see the validation, run "example.mlx".
-We employed this code to calculate spinal stability during repetitive lifting tasks.
+We employed this code to calculate spinal stability during repetitive lifting tasks (Eskandari et al., 2023).

 **Refs:**